aws-samples/aws-cloudformation-publisher/README.md

 ## Versioning

-cfn-publish will look for the environment variable VERSION to determine which version to use in the object key.
+The publisher will look for the environment variable VERSION to determine which version to use in the object key.
 If the VERSION is set, `main.template` from the **most recent** execution will be available at both `{project name}/{version}/main.template` and `{project name}/latest/main.template`.
 If the VERSION is not set, then it will only be available at `{project name}/latest/main.template`.

-Before publishing a version, cfn-publish will first wipe any existing files it finds for that version from the S3 buckets.
+Before publishing a version, the publisher will first wipe any existing files it finds for that version from the S3 buckets.

 ## Contributing